Taritsyn/BundleTransformer/NuGet/BundleTransformer.Core/readme.txt

    and postprocessor-module based on the Andrey Sitnik's Autoprefixer.

    This extension will help your web applications successfully pass a most part of the tests in YSlow.

    =============
    RELEASE NOTES
    =============
-   1. Appeared a new type of modules - postprocessor (runs after translators and before minifiers);
-   2. Debugging HTTP-handlers can now use a item transformations, postprocessors and other configuration settings from bundles;
-   3. Classes `CssTransformer` and `JsTransformer` are deprecated.
-      Instead, should use classes `StyleTransformer` and
-	  `ScriptTransformer` respectively.
-   4. Earlier file extension mappings were hard coded in the `Asset` class, and now it are specified in the Web.config file.
+   Added possibility to combine assets before minification.
+To do this need in `combineFilesBeforeMinification` attribute of configuration elements `configuration/bundleTransformer/core/css` and `configuration/bundleTransformer/core/js` set value equals to `true`.

    ====================
    POST-INSTALL ACTIONS